alkihis/twitter-archive-reader/Files_to_structures.md

 You can also use `archive.tweets.month(month, year)`.

-Also todo: helpers documentation, refresh wiki on github, list changes and migration guide => todo check which things changed
+Also todo: refresh wiki on github